rs87546/kubernates_docker_training/Day3/README.md

 ```

 #### Configure Worker01 Virtual Machine
-From the Ubuntu Server, login to Worker01 VM
+From the Ubuntu Server, login to Worker01 VM (Ideally, you will have the VM window open, hence SSH is not required )
 ```
 ssh root@192.168.100.14
 ```